 Temple of Satet

 The Temple of Satet or Satis is an ancient Egyptian temple dedicated to the goddess Satet, a personification of the Nile inundation.
 Founded during the late Predynastic Period around 3200 BC, it was enlarged and renovated several times from the Early Dynastic Period onwards over the next 3000 years until the Ptolemaic Period.
-The temple of Satet is the best example of an ancient Egyptian temple whose construction is attested over the entire pharaonic period.
+The temple of Satet is the best example of an ancient Egyptian temple whose construction is attested over the entire Pharaonic period.

 Location of the Temple of Satet

-The Temple of Satet was located on the Nile Valley island of Elephantine, to the north of the Temple of Khnum, which was only recently restored by the German Archaeological Institute under Dr Gunter Dryer.
+The Temple of Satet was located on the Nile Valley island of Elephantine, north of the Temple of Khnum, which was only recently restored by the German Archaeological Institute under Dr Gunter Dryer.

-Earliest times to first intermediate period
+Earliest times to the first intermediate period

-The earliest temple was built c.
-3200 BC and was little more than a cultic niche lodged between three large natural granite boulders.
-This earliest temple was tiny, housing a sanctuary of about 2 m × 2 m (6.6 ft × 6.6 ft) made of mud bricks.
-There were some mud-brick houses in front of the sanctuary on the Eastside.
-The temple was enlarged during the 1st and 2nd Dynasties and rebuilt during the Third Dynasty, but its old plan was kept.
-Some granaries were added on the Southside outside the niche between the boulders.
-The temple was again rebuilt during the Fifth Dynasty, possibly under Nyuserre Ini, at which point the sanctuary located at the centre of the rock niche was enlarged.
-In front of it was a forecourt, about 5 m × 5 m (16 ft × 16 ft) in size, which was surrounded by an open walkway.
+The temple was again rebuilt during the Fifth Dynasty, possibly under Nyuserre Ini, at which point the sanctuary at the centre of the rock niche was enlarged.
+In front of it was a forecourt, about 5 m × 5 m (16 ft × 16 ft) in size, surrounded by an open walkway.
 A deposit of votive offerings was discovered under the floor of the sanctuary.
 These were dedicated to the goddess over a few hundred years during the Old Kingdom by royal and private individuals and comprised mainly of small faience figures showing humans and animals.
-Beyond that, granaries and a mud-brick administrative building were located on the Southside.
+Beyond that, granaries and a mudbrick administrative building were located on the Southside.

 Middle Kingdom

 Towards the end of the First Intermediate Period, the Theban king Intef III renovated the temple in the early Eleventh Dynasty.
 The central chapel was left at its original place between the three natural boulders.
-The hall which stood in front of the chapel was paved and decorated with limestone slabs for the first time.
+The hall in front of the chapel was paved and decorated with limestone slabs for the first time.

-Less than 100 years later, early in the subsequent dynasty, pharaoh Senusret I replaced Mentuhotep’s structure with a new temple and courtyard.
-While all earlier buildings followed the same layout and used mudbricks exclusively, the new temple was made in limestone.
+Less than 100 years later, early in the subsequent Dynasty, pharaoh Senusret I replaced Mentuhotep’s structure with a new temple and courtyard.
+While all earlier buildings followed the same layout and used mudbricks exclusively, the new temple was limestone.
 By this time, the temple level was above the rock niche of the Old Kingdom.
 However, the main sanctuary was built directly over the old one, keeping the old tradition.
 The temple of Senusret I was fully decorated, but only a few fragments of the decoration survived; these include the remains of a long inscription of the king.
-At the same time, the god Khnum was given his separate temple on the island.
-The temple of Satet was initially adorned with many statues, among which is a statue of the Thirteenth Dynasty king Amenemhat V that bears a dedication to the goddess:
+At the same time, the god Khnum was given a separate temple on the island.
+The temple of Satet was initially adorned with many statues, among which is a statue of the Thirteenth Dynasty king Sekhemkare Amenemhat V that bears a dedication to the goddess:

 The good god, lord of the two lands, lord of the ceremonies, the king of Upper and Lower Egypt Sekhemkare, the son of Ra Amenemhat, beloved of Satet, lady of Elephantine, may he live forever.